react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### TurboModule/Fabric toggles

-At the time of writing, we prefer to don't offer a dedicated section to toggle Fabric/TurboModule capability inside `reactNativeManifest`.
+At the time of writing, we prefer not to offer a dedicated section to toggle Fabric/TurboModule capability inside `reactNativeManifest`.
 The rationale is that we believe that the `newArch` section is sufficient to expose the New Architecture to users.
 Selectively toggling Fabric/TurboModule is a more advanced feature.
-We believe we'll still be offering a more advanced way to feature toggle such infrastructure pieces, but at the current state, our preference is to not expose such capability in the top level `reactNativeManifest` section.
+We believe we'll still be offering a more advanced way to enable or disable those pieces of the New Architecture infrastructure, but at the current state, our preference is not to expose such capability in the top level `reactNativeManifest` section.

 ## Proposed Tooling